opensoars/f_/readme.md

 var f_config = {

   // Note that we dont use a f_ namespace, methods are just prefixed
   // with 'f_'.
 Will save us quite some object lookup overhead.
+  // Also allows simpler f_ method calling
-  prefixed_or_namespaced: 'prefixed', // Default: 'namespaced'
+  usePrefix: true // Default: false

   // Function order f_ uses to call methods
+  // REQUIRED
   functionFlow: ['getSource', 'writeSource', 'notify'],

   // Name given to the errors array